In early March during a particularly busy and crazy period of my life I settled on my first home and became an Airbnb host.

 Having a spare room means owning a home has given me the chance to use Airbnb as a host, rather than as a guest as I have all over the world.
 It’s a good way to meet travellers as well as make a bit of pocket money without having someone in my space full time.
 But it’s something which comes with both pros and cons.

-Here are four things I’ve learnt as an Airbnb host.
+Here are some things I’ve learnt as an Airbnb host.

 1. Instant Book is a trap for new players